raspberrypilearning/from-me-to-you/en/step_8.md

 In this project you have:

 --- task ---
-Created a project indepently with very little support.
+Come up with original design ideas to create a project for someone specific
 --- /task ---
 --- task ---
 Investigated other projects to help me get ideas
 --- /task ---
 --- task ---
-Refered to How to... when I was stuck
+Used the skills I have learnt to turn my ideas into code
 --- /task ---
 --- task ---
-Come up with original design ideas to create a project for someone specific
+Refered to How to... when I needed help
 --- /task ---
 --- task ---
-Used the skills you have learnt to turn my ideas into code
+Created a project independently with very little support
 --- /task ---
 --- task ---
-Used the feedback of others in your development process
+Used the feedback of others in my development process
 --- /task ---
 --- task ---
 Completed the Instructions, Notes and Credits in the Scratch Project page
 --- /task ---
 --- task ---
-Created a project for someone I care about
+Shared my project with someone I care about
 --- /task ---

 Demonstrating these skills will contribute to the [Scratch Beginner]() and [Citizen Maker]() badges.